 Please check back regularly to learn of added groups, or follow us on Facebook and Twitter to receive updates.

 Transitional & Housing Support

-Women who have experienced abuse often need support in making the transition to a new life.
+Women and gender diverse people who have experienced abuse often need support in making the transition to a new life.
 For many safety and housing are key concerns.

-The Transitional and Housing Support Program offers women who have made the decision to leave an abusive relationship with practical supports to assist their transition into their new home and community.
+The Transitional and Housing Support Program offers women and gender diverse people who have made the decision to leave an abusive relationship with practical supports to assist their transition into their new home and community.
 The abuse experienced may take the following forms:

 - Physical or sexual violence;

 - Intentional injury to the person or to their property, threatening words, actions or gestures that cause one to fear for their well-being, their children or immediate members of their family; or

 - Forced labour, sex work or marriage of the member done by any individual